-Wondering how to make the best possible use of MMS marketing for small businesses?
-Get the inspiration you need by reviewing six of the most creative MMS marketing campaigns from the last few years.
-Learn how the following brands set themselves apart from the competition via MMS marketing and see if you come up with a few outstanding ideas of your own.
+Wondering how to make the best possible use of MMS marketing campaigns.
+Get any inspiration you need by reviewing six of the most creative MMS marketing campaigns from the last few years.
+Learn how the following brands set themselves apart from their competition via MMS marketing and see if you come up with a few outstanding ideas of your own.

 The makeup company launched a mobile marketing campaign that resulted in a database of more than 5,000 subscribers within the first 24 hours.
 Julep enticed opt-ins by creating a highly appealing text offer that provided customers with 50 percent off of their next nail polish purchases.
 The ‘Julep Mobile Insider Club’ was promoted by sending emails to the existing subscriber database and posting about the campaign on social media outlets.
 One promotion about their new Kai nail polish color resulted in a 34.23 percent click-through rate and a 17.44 percent purchase conversion rate.

-This famous luxury car brand encouraged consumers to invest in expensive winter tires by creating a campaign that reminded them how such tires are essential to safety.
-Winter tires offer much better tread on snowy, icy roads!
+This famous luxury car brand encouraged consumers to invest in expensive winter tires by creating a campaign that reminded them how such tires are essential for safety, as winter tires offer much better tread on snowy, icy roads.
 BMW sent personalized MMS messages to its subscriber list that focused on what those individuals’ vehicles needed specifically, resulting in a 30 percent conversion rate from 1,200 messages.

 American Eagle Outfitters